 The Squamish Nation and Lil’wat Nation have coexisted respectfully as neighbors in the Sea to Sky corridor since time immemorial.
 They have thrived on the bounty of the ocean, rivers, and land — living in close relationship with the world around us.
 These two distinct cultures are grounded in rich and ancient traditions, which continue to grow and evolve.

-If all this culture makes you hungry, the Thunderbird Cafe offers a menu with a modern First Nations twist, and if your handmade craft skills weren’t quite what you hoped, they also have a fantastic gallery and gift shop.
+If all this culture makes you hungry, the Thunderbird Cafe offers a menu with a modern First Nations twist, and if your handmade craft skills weren’t quite what you hoped, they also have a fantastic gift shop.

 Try the traditional Bannock Bread at the Thunderbird Cafe, and if you’re looking for a unique gift to take home make sure to stop by their shop that specializes in authentic, handcrafted Northwest Coast First Nations merchandise.

 For all upcoming arts and culture, events check out our What’s On page, below is what’s happening at the Squamish Lil’wat Cultural Centre…